 The dosage box is becoming popular in industrialized countries.
 It is especially helpful when many different drugs are used at different times during the day.
 The box has compartments for the different times per day (usually four), spread over seven days.
-It can then be refilled each type of the cost is a problem, the box can be made lecally from cardboard.
-In trapical countries a
+It can then be refilled each typed.
+It cost is a problem, the box can be made locally from cardboard.
+In transial countries a